Backward stochastic dynamics on a filtered probability space: Introduction

 The term $L(M)$ appearing in the drift term $f_{0}$ on the right-hand side of (\ref{ss-c}) suggests that $L$ is a mapping which sends a vector of square-integrable martingales $M=(M^{j})$ to a progressively measurable process $L(M)$.
 The backward stochastic equation (\ref{ss-c}) is thus described by the driver $f_{0}$, the diffusion coefficients $f_{i}$ together with the prescribed mapping $L$.

 Finally, let us point out that similar ideas have been known in the PDE theory.
 Recall that, for any reasonable function $u$, $u$ has the following decomposition:

 where $H(u)$ is a harmonic function determined by a boundary integral against a Green function, and $G(u)$ is a potential.
-Thus the boundary condition (which corresponds to our case the terminal value) determines the harmonic function part $H(u)$.
-The regularity theory for non-linear PDE such as $\Delta u=f(u,\nabla u)$ may be developed via the previous decomposition, by studying the Newtonian potential $G(u)$, (Gilbarg and Trudinger \cite {MR1814364}).
-In this way, backward stochastic dynamics, as a class of Markov processes, can be regarded as a generic extension of some non-linear PDE problems of finite dimension to infinite dimensional problems in path spaces.
-On the other hand, some non-linear PDE can be considered as a pathwise version of backward stochastic dynamics.
+Thus the boundary condition (which corresponds to our case the terminal value) determines the harmonic function part~$H(u)$.
+The regularity theory for nonlinear PDE such as $\Delta u=f(u,\nabla u)$ may be developed via the previous decomposition, by studying the Newtonian potential $G(u)$, (Gilbarg and Trudinger \cite {MR1814364}).
+In this way, backward stochastic dynamics, as a class of Markov processes, can be regarded as a generic extension of some nonlinear PDE problems of finite dimension to infinite-dimensional problems in path spaces.
+On the other hand, some nonlinear PDE can be considered as a pathwise version of backward stochastic dynamics.
 We will explore these ideas further in coming papers.

-The paper is organized as following.
-In Section 2 we present some elementary facts and basic assumptions.
-The main results of the existence of local and global solutions, and the uniqueness of the backward stochastic dynamics are presented and proved in Sections 3 and 4.
+The paper is organized as follows.
+In Section~\ref{sec2} we present some elementary facts and basic assumptions.
+The main results of the existence of local and global solutions, and the uniqueness of the backward stochastic dynamics are presented and proved in Sections \ref{sec3} and~\ref{sec4}.